pgbercik/aplikacja_dyzury/README.md

 Ordinary users can create an account.
-In the screen below it is visible how the form ws secured against corrupt or incomplete data.
+In the screen below it is visible how the form was secured against corrupt or incomplete data.
 The form forces users to fill all fields.
 In case of email address, the validation is based on regular expressions.
 In case of password, certain rules have to be met i.e. password length, at least one number, etc.
 ![User registration](SCREENSHOTS/create_new_user.JPG)